An open-source package manager for agent skills

 Works with every Mac agent that speaks the spec.

-Any agent coder that reads the Agent Skills spec is a valid target.
-Crew auto-detects the ones you already have and quietly skips the rest.
+Any agent coder that reads the agent skills spec is a valid target.
+Homecrew auto-detects the ones you already have and quietly skips the rest.

 ampAmp